adkelley/aoc_2024_gleam/README.md

 gleam run -- run -d x -p y
 ```

+Running `gleam test` will test the cli integration.
+Also, using the example data, it will test part1 and part2 puzzles for each day.

 ## Downloadng your Advent of Code puzzle data

-When you create a day, this program will download your puzzle data from the advent of code website, and write it to `day_XX/inputY.txt` where `XX` is 1-25, and `Y` is 1 or 2.
+When you create a day, this program will download your puzzle data from the advent of code website, and write it to `day_XX/inputY.txt` where `XX` is 1-25, and `Y` is 1 and 2.
 But first, you'll need to access your AOC session cookie, and assign it to the environment variable `ADVENT_OF_CODE_SESSION_COOKIE`.

 You can find SESSION by using Chrome tools:
 1) Go to https://adventofcode.com/2022/day/1/input